josenk/vagrant-vmware-esxi/README.md

 2. This plugin requires ovftool from VMware.
 Download from VMware website.
 NOTE: ovftool installer for windows doesn't put ovftool.exe in your path.
 You can manually set your path, or install ovftool in the \HashiCorp\Vagrant\bin directory.
 >https://www.vmware.com/support/developer/ovf/
 3. You MUST enable ssh access on your ESXi hypervisor.
-  * Google 'How to enable ssh access on esxi'
+  * Google 'How to enable ssh access on ESXi'
 4. The boxes must have open-vm-tools or vmware-tools installed to properly transition to the 'running' state.
 5. In general, you should know how to use vagrant, esxi and some networking...
 6. You will most likely need a DHCP server on your primary network if you are deploying public boxes.